-Reading the same text in both English and the home language with a partner allows for crosslinguistic transfer where linguistic knowledge from one language is used to leverage the learning of another language.
+Reading the same text in both English and the home language with a partner allows for cross-linguistic transfer where linguistic knowledge from one language is used to leverage the learning of another language.
 This increases participation for beginner English learners.
 Even if students are reading different books, multilingual reading partners are a useful academic support.
 During class, reading partners can help each other make sense of difficult concepts.
 At the end of each class, students can report back to each other on what they read using both languages.

-Standard Multiple Language Use in Action Bridge to NYS NGLS NYS Next Generation ELA: 3R1 Develop and answer questions to locate relevant and specific details in a text to support an answer or inference.
-Elementary school To prepare for a Science unit on the rock cycle, students in a 3 rd grade ELA class read background material with reading partners in their home languages.
-Together, the students carried out many tasks, including answering one another's questions about academic vocabulary and new content and comparing notes to check for understanding.
-Middle school Asking and answering questions with a multilingual reading partner increases comprehension of complex material and gives students more opportunities to meet the standard.
-Bilingual partners may look at 6R4 Determine the meaning of words and phrases as they are used in a text, including figurative and connotative meanings.
-Analyze the impact of specific word choices on meaning, tone, and mood, including words with multiple meanings.
-During a memoir unit in a 6 th grade ELA class, French-speaking students in the class read the original French book alongside the English version.
-Bilingual reading partners grapple with metalinguistic questions such as, does the book have a different feel in English and French?
-Is anything lost in translation?
-Do certain words, scenes, or characters work better in one language than the other?
+Standard Multiple Language Use in Action Bridge to NYS NGLS NYS Next Generation ELA: Elementary school Asking and answering 3R1 To prepare for a Science unit on questions with a multilingual Davidan and answer the rock cycle, students in a 3 rd reading partner increases Develop and answer grade ELA class read background comprehension of complex questions to locate relevant material with reading partners in material and gives students and specific details in a text their home languages.
+Together, more opportunities to meet to support an answer or the students carried out many the standard. inference. tasks, including answering one another's questions about academic vocabulary and new content and comparing notes to NVC Next Concretion FLA. check for understanding.
+Middle school Dilingual partners may look at NYS Next Generation ELA: 6R4 During a memoir unit in a 6 th grade Bilingual partners may look at 684 sentences, paragraphs, Datarming the magning of ELA class, French-speaking students in the class read the original French chapters, or sections in side- by-side translations to analyze Determine the meaning of words and phrases as they book alongside the English version. how they fit into the structure are used in a text, including Bilingual reading partners grapple of the text overall, as well as figurative and connotative with metalinguistic questions such how they work differently in meanings.
+Analyze the as, does the book have a different different languages. impact of specific word feel in English and French?
+Is different languages. choices on meaning, tone, anything lost in translation?
+Do and mood, including words certain words, scenes, or with multiple meanings. characters work better in one with multiple meanings. language than the other?
 Did you find any cognates?
-How did reading both versions enhance your experience? sentences, paragraphs, chapters, or sections in side- by-side translations to analyze how they fit into the structure of the text overall, as well as how they work differently in different languages.
-NYS Next Generation ELA: 11-12R2 Determine two or more themes or central ideas in a text and analyze their development, including how they emerge and are shaped and refined by specific details; objectively and accurately summarize a complex text.
-High school In a 12 th grade American History class, reading partners read primary and secondary source documents about present day Navajo life.
-Then reading partners seek out a blog written by someone with their shared cultural background and/or home language.
-While reading the blogs, reading partners help each other identify themes across blogs and summarize their findings.
-Students are able to practice the skill of summary and finding key details in their home language, and through bilingual discussion navigate the meaning of the text.
+How did reading both versions enhance your experience? experience: NYS Next Generation ELA: High school Students are able to practice 11-12R2 In a 12 th grade American History the skill of summary and class, reading partners read finding key details in their Determine two or more primary and secondary source home language, and through themes or central ideas in a documents about present day bilingual discussion navigate text and analyze their Navajo life.
+Then reading partners the meaning of the text. development, seek out a blog written by including how they emerge someone with their shared cultural and are shaped and refined background and/or home by specific details; language.
+While reading the blogs, objectively and reading partners help each other accurately identify themes across blogs and summarize a complex text. summarize their findings.